cpske/programming1/Home.md

-# Programming 1 for SKE 2017 students
+# Programming 1 for SKE 2017

 ## Topics for week 2